SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

 - **Adjacency List**: A way to represent a graph using lists to store adjacent vertices.

 ## Graph Representation
+In data structure, we can represent graph in two ways -- -> Sequential representation
+ -> Linked representation. (_linked list_)
 We will represent the graph using an adjacency list.
 Each vertex will have a list of adjacent vertices.

 ## Implementation